LlorencCB/phis-docs-community/docs/experimental-organization.md

 Plant growth dynamcis are analyzed through the evolution of various variable (e.g. LAI, NDVI, etc.) through time.

 At this stage of development, all dataset variables are quantitative.
-No qualitative variables are saved in the datasets : a variable from a dataset can only assume numerical values and no character string is allowed.
+No qualitative variables are saved in the datasets: a variable from a dataset can only assume numerical values and no character string is allowed.

 A dataset typically displays information on many agronomical objects.
 These objects can be described by several variables.